lukewilliamboswell/aoc-template/README.md

     inventory |> Str.split "\n" |> List.keepOks Str.toU64
 ```

-You can run your solution from the terminal in same directory as `day1.roc` with:
+You can run your solution from the terminal in the same directory as `day1.roc` with:

 ```sh
 $ roc dev day1.roc